 |Number of Years||Amount Spent|

 Not only does smoking place a significant financial burden on the smoker, but it also places one on the health care systems that treat complications from smoking.
-From 2000-2012 the health related cost from smoking tobacco totaled at $133 billion.
+In 2014, the health related cost from smoking tobacco in the United States costs more than $300 billion.
 In the workplace smoking can cost employees an excess of $2,056 annually in health care costs.
 Smokers generally pay health care premiums that are anywhere from 15% to 20% higher than the health care premiums of non-smokers.
 The sooner you quit smoking the better not only for your health but also for the cost of your health care premiums and your insurance.

 Some insurance companies charge former smokers a higher rate than those who have never smoked.
 This depends on the amount of time that you were a smoker and how long ago you quit smoking.
 These increased health care costs added to the amount of money spent on cigarettes alone can make smoking one expensive habit.
 Think of all the other things this money could be going towards!